sacalderonv/IJF_Short/README.md

 - No fixed seed were specified in the scripts simulations; results may vary slightly with each execution.
 - To ensure reproducibility, you can modify the scripts to include `set.seed(1234)` before any random generation.
 - Simulations take approximately 1.37 minutes per replication for M1 and 57 seconds per replication for M2 on an iMac 2019 (3.0GHz i5, 8GB RAM).
+- 75 minutes was the approximate time that took the script to generate table 11.

 ---

 ## Data description

 The data correspond to an empirical application involving two daily river flows and precipitation data in Colombia.
-Originally analyzed in Calderón & Nieto (2016) [DOI](https://doi.org/10.1080/03610926.2014.990758), the dataset is available in `data/riverflows.rda`.75 minutes was the approximate time that took the script to generate table 11.
+Originally analyzed in Calderón & Nieto (2016) [DOI](https://doi.org/10.1080/03610926.2014.990758), the dataset is available in `data/riverflows.rda`.

 ---